10 Things to Do in Tokyo in Winter

 Winter is one of the best times to visit Tokyo.
 The influx of tourists drops substantially and the already crowded Japanese capital becomes friendlier to walk around.

-Prices in Tokyo in winter
+Prices in Tokyo during the winter

 What to pack for a winter visit to Tokyo